Scripting with CAN Bus Debugger

 - Returns: (bytes) The data as a byte array.

 setID(): Sets the frame ID.
-Ensure you also set the appropriate value of the IDE flag.- Parameter: (integer) The ID of the frame.
+Ensure you also set the appropriate IDE flag value.- Parameter: (integer) The ID of the frame.

 - Returns: